morgant/tools-osx/README.md

 ### dict

 `dict` performs a look-up in Mac OS X's included dictionary.
 Note: unlike the other scripts provided, this one requires that you have MacRuby installed <http://macruby.org/>.
+Submitted by David Kendal.

 ### eject

 `eject` ejects a volume or network volume and all other volumes on the same local device.
 A shorter, simpler, smarter wrapper of `diskutil`'s various eject/unmount options and allows specifying either a full path in /Volumes or just the volume name.

+### ql

+`ql` opens files with Mac OS X's Quick Look feature.

 ### swuser